Yashjain329/billboard_detector/README.md

 3. View the results displayed on the screen with highlighted billboard regions.

 ## Contributing
 Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit (`git commit -m "Add feature"`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a pull request.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 ## Resources
 For more information on Flutter development: